 Associate Professor Rhys Vaughan

-Dr Vaughan is a senior gastroenterologist at the Austin Hospital where he is the Director of Endoscopy and Medical Director of Surgery, Anaesthesia and Procedural Medicine.
+Dr Vaughan is a senior gastroenterologist at the Austin Hospital where he holds the position of Director of Endoscopy and Medical Director of Surgery, Anaesthesia and Procedural Medicine.
 He has a senior fellow appointment with the University of Melbourne.
 Rhys’ early training was in hepatology, obtaining a PhD exploring the alterations in vascular physiology in advanced cirrhosis, work which was undertaken at the Baker Medical Research Institute, University of Melbourne and Austin Hospital.
-He subsequently developed his skills in interventional endoscopy before completing an advanced fellowship in the USA at the Medical University of South Carolina with a particular focus on endoscopic ultrasound.
-Rhys’ current research interests include training, advanced endoscopic intervention & endoscopic management of liver transplant patients.
+He subsequently developed and expanded on his skills in interventional endoscopy before completing an advanced endoscopic fellowship in the USA at the Medical University of South Carolina with a particular focus on endoscopic ultrasound.
+Rhys’ current research interests include training, pancreatic cancer screening, advanced endoscopic interventions & endoscopic management of liver transplant patients.